linkeddatacenter/ezclassifier.com/content/en/docs/Use cases/Skills mapping.md

 ---
-title: Skill Mapping
+title: Talent matching
-description: skill and occupation classification
+description: skill and occupation mapping
 weight: 40
 ---

-Classify personnel skills according to a standard taxonomy to achieve a better match with job offerings and job postings.
+Classify personnel skills according to your taxonomy to improve the profile creation  and achieve a better match with job offerings and job postings.